psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 Through every combination amongst workmen, none is so desperate, secret, or systematic as that of the Sheermen.
 ```

-The Yorkshire croppers would surely have been aware of the actions being taking in Nottinghamshire.
+The Yorkshire croppers would surely have been aware of the disruptive activities in Nottinghamshire.
 But even as a period of relative calm returned fifty miles to the south, direct action in the form of machine breaking started to appear in the villages and valleys around Huddersfield.

 ```{admonition} *"We learn with extreme concern..."*, February 1812
 :class: dropdown